quixio/quix-cli/docs/Reference/local/pipeline/down.md

 {% include-markdown './down.gen.md' %}

+## How It Works

+The `quix local pipeline down` command stops and removes all the Docker containers defined in your `compose.yaml` file.
+It acts as a shortcut for the `docker compose down` command, ensuring that all running services are stopped and all associated containers, networks, and volumes are removed.

+When executed, this command performs the following steps:

+1. **Stops Running Containers**: It stops all containers that were started as part of your pipeline.
+2. **Removes Containers**: After stopping the containers, it removes them from your Docker environment.
+3. **Removes Networks and Volumes**: Finally, it removes the Docker networks and volumes associated with the pipeline, ensuring a clean state.

+This process ensures that your environment is clean and ready for the next time you need to start the pipeline.
+For more details on how the `docker compose down` command works, refer to the [official Docker documentation](https://docs.docker.com/compose/reference/down/).

+!!! warning
+    Ensure that Docker is running before executing this command.
+If Docker is not running, the command will fail.
+You can verify Docker is running by executing the following command:

+    ```bash
+    docker info
+    ```

 ## Example usage

 ### Shutting Down the Pipeline with Docker Compose

 To stop and remove all the containers defined in your `compose.yaml` file, use the following command: